 Caroline Carter’s inquisitive nature is key to her success as a lawyer.
-Her drive to seek a deeper understanding is reflected in the broad array of matters she handles, including commercial, construction, insurance, and antitrust disputes.
+Her drive to seek a deeper understanding is reflected in the broad array of matters she handles, including commercial, products liability, insurance, construction and other disputes.
 She has represented both plaintiffs and defendants in a variety of civil disputes at both the trial and appellate level, and in both state and federal court.

 After graduating from Princeton, Caroline ventured across the world to teach math in South Korea and then worked for several years in East Timor and Indonesia for NGOs and the United Nations.
 Upon returning to the United States, she realized that law was a profession that would embrace her desire to learn and enable her to put what she learns into practice.